ImogeneOctaviap794/Toolify/README.md

 - **Multi-Service Routing**: Routes requests to different upstream services based on the requested model name.
 - **Client Authentication**: Secures the middleware with configurable client API keys.
 - **Enhanced Context Awareness**: Provides LLMs with the details (name and parameters) of previous tool calls alongside the execution results, improving contextual understanding.
+- **Web Admin Interface**: Modern web-based UI for managing all configuration options visually, no need to manually edit YAML files.

 ## How It Works